 This is where a hiking sock’s construction materials come into play and how that blend impacts wicking ability, durability and any sensitivities or reactions you may have.

 • Find a sock that can blend both comfort and performance

 • A specialty hiking sock is likely going to be superior to an all-purpose sock

 A comfortable sock is going to hug your feet in all the right ways, especially around the toes and heel, and it won’t bunch up at the arches.

-Those are big-picture characteristics to look at, because when it comes down to it, comfort is subjective.
-But as we drill down into key features of hiking socks, the basics of comfort start with sizing.
+Those are the big-picture aspects to look at, because when it comes down to it, comfort is subjective.
+But as we drill down into the key features of hiking socks, the basics of comfort start with sizing.